Rajveer-Mahida/tataplay-web/README.md

 ## Note 🗒️
     - This is made for educational purposes only.
-    - I am not responsible for any copyright if you host.
+    - I am in no way responsible if you misuse the code and cause revenue loss to the concerned parties and owners of the portal
+    - This code is protected under the MIT license
     - Work In Localhost Only :)

 ## SnapPick